 Heartworms are transmitted by mosquitoes, and the likelihood of a ferret contracting them is much higher than dogs and cats.
 Clinical signs are similar to those in the dog, but often progress much more rapidly, so early diagnosis is extremely important.
 Clinical signs include dyspnea (trouble breathing), tachypnea (rapid breathing), anorexia (decreased appetite), pulmonary rales (harsh lung sounds), a heart murmur, ascites (fluid in the abdomen), coughing, fluid in the thoracic cavity, and sometimes sudden death.
 Many cases of “unexplained” sudden death in ferrets are heartworm-related.

 Diagnosis of heartworm disease in ferrets can be tricky since there are no ferret-specific tests.
 In our experience using a combination of several different tests gives the highest probability of finding the disease.
 Of course we don’t routinely run all these tests but they are valuable tools that are necessary in some cases.
-Because treatment is generally unrewarding, it vital to keep your ferret on a heartworm preventative year-round.
+Because treatment is generally unrewarding, it is vital to keep your ferret on a heartworm preventative year-round.
 With this particular disease we say: “An ounce of prevention is the ONLY cure.”

 Humans cans transmit “the flu” (caused by influenza virus) to ferrets.
 Signs of the flu in ferrets are similar to those in people (lethargy, sneezing, coughing, fever, and decreased appetite).
 Diagnosis is based on physical examination findings, a history of exposure to affected individuals, and exclusion of other diseases as possible causes.
 Treatment is primarily supportive.